IshaanBhatnagar25/IshaanBhatnagar25.github.io/_posts/2021-02-15-ClearingFundamentals.md

 > Hope that this will help you if you are preprating for these certifications!

+In case of any query, reachout to [me](mailto: ishaanbhatnagar881@gmail.com?subject=AZ-Certifications)

 Lets catch-up in the next post.

 Till then O/